 March Madness Lingo And Terminology

 March Madness is a longstanding tradition for NCAA Division I men’s basketball.
 Since 1939, the nation’s best college basketball teams have competed in a tournament, now known as “March Madness,” with the end goal to win the National Championship.
 The tournament takes place every spring, captivating the attention of millions of viewers worldwide.
+Learn below all the most important lingo and terminology unique to the tournament.

 List of March Madness Terms